Installing Magento 2 on Windows 11 uses the Windows Subsystem for Linux (WSL).

 Install MariaDB Database Server

-Magento requires a database to store its information, and we’ll use MariaDB for this tutorial on Windows 11 with WSL.
-To install the MariaDB server and client, run the command `sudo apt-get install mariadb-server mariadb-client`.
+Magento requires a database to store its information, and MariaDB is a great choice for your Windows 11 setup with WSL.
+To install both the MariaDB server and the tools needed to manage it, type `sudo apt-get install mariadb-server mariadb-client` into your Command Prompt.
+This sets up the database.

 MariaDB is a truly open-source database server you can run with your projects.
 It is fast, secure, and the default server for almost all Linux.